 - The Kempe Center opens with one vision: to recognize that children were being abused, the threat was real, and we must do something about it.

 - The Kempe Foundation was founded to support the work of The Kempe Center

 - Dr. C. Henry Kempe and Brandt F. Steele publish “The Battered Child Syndrome” research

-- Dr. C. Henry Kempe establishes one of the first national Child Protection Teams.
+- Dr. C. Henry Kempe establishes the first national Child Protection Team.